Bazurto Market

 Cartagena Walled City

-Enclosed within a protective wall reaching up to 20 m in width, the Ciudad Amurallada (or "Walled City") is Cartagena's old beating heart.
-Packed with well-preserved colonial buildings, it's a plea...
+Enclosed within a protective wall reaching up to 20 metres in width, the Ciudad Amurallada (or Walled City) is Cartagena's old beating heart.
+Packed with well-preserved colonial buildings, it's a p...

 Convent of Santa Cruz de la Popa

-Getsemani Neighbourhood
+Getsemaní Neighbourhood

 Horseback Riding on the Beach